mk12/sicp/notes/lecture.md

 ### Normal-order evaluation

 - We've been divorcing time in the program from time in the computer.
-- Sometimes, to really take advantage of this method, you have to write explicit `delay`&thinsp;s.
+- Sometimes, to really take advantage of this method, you have to write explicit `delay`s.
 But in larger programs it can be very difficult to see where you need them.
 - Is there a way around this?
 Yes, by making _all_ arguments to _every_ procedure delayed.
 - This is _normal-order_ evaluation, as opposed to _applicative-order_ which we've been using.
 - We wouldn't need `cons-stream` because it would be the same as `cons`.